Jericho Cruz

+Early life

+Cruz was born in Pasig of Metro Manila in the Philippines but would spend most of his childhood in Saipan of the Northern Mariana Islands.

+Prior to 2004, he would play basketball for the G-Rollers of Garapan.

+He would attend the Marianas High School for his secondary education.

 High school and college career

-Cruz started his basketball career in Saipan where he helped the CNMI national basketball team in a sixth-place finish.
-In 2008, he also helped CNMI FIBA Oceania Youth Tournament to a sixth-place finish and in the process, was voted as one of the tournament's Top 5 players.

-He then decided to try his luck in the Philippines where he initially played for Rizal Technological University in 2010, the same year when the Blue Thunder ruled the State Colleges and Universities Athletic Association.
+Cruz decided to try his luck in the Philippines where he initially played for Rizal Technological University in 2010, the same year when the Blue Thunder ruled the State Colleges and Universities Athletic Association.

-He was also a member of RTU’s two-time runner up squad in the National Capital Region Athletic Association where the Blue Thunder lost to Olivarez College and Colegio de Sta.
+He was also a member of RTU's two-time runner up squad in the National Capital Region Athletic Association where the Blue Thunder lost to Olivarez College and Colegio de Sta.
 Monica in 2010 and 2011.
 He was a member of the Mythical Team in 2011.

 He was spotted by then Adamson Soaring Falcons coach Leo Austria while playing in a tournament in Bacolod.
 He averaged 10.1 points per game in his first tour of duty with the Falcons in the 2011 FilOil Flying V Preseason tournament then averaged 12.3 markers per outing in his rookie year with Adamson in the 2012 UAAP season.

 He elected to forgo his final year with the Falcons and applied for the 2014 PBA draft.